BarbyKelly/project-5/README.md

 ## Future Features

-- Active/chosen Menu Item is underlined or otherwise highlighted
+- Active/chosen Menu Item is highlighted as active
 - Registered Site User may save items for later, or as their favorites, to access these under their account
 - Registered User is notified of saved items in their cart when they return to the website